 The meanings of these cords often differed from island to island.
 The greater the influence of the main island administration became, the more standardization became necessary.
 Also, the amount of information increases, and the information itself became more complex, so the warazan became even more complex.
 Later some were combined even with written letters.

 Only a few examples of the Warazane were examined scientifically.
 Edmund Simon, a German ethnologist published an essay in the book “Asia Major” (Leipzig, 1924) in which he describes some Warazane in detail.
 This documentation serves as the basis for the replicas we made.
 It was the initiative of Mr. Ryska, CEO of the HNF Forum Paderborn, to bring this unusual way of writing in his museum for Information Technology in Paderborn, Germany.

-Prof. Kichuki from Japan supported us with further informations, images and especially with rice straw.
+Prof. Kichuki from Japan supported us with further information, images and especially with rice straw.

 His website is: butterweck-geflecht.de